alexvmt/animal-movement-summary-and-stationarity-analysis/README.md

 The processing itself contains the following steps:
 - drop rows with missing or duplicated values
 - filter on given date range and potentially individual
-- calculate distance between coordinates in meters
+- calculate distance between coordinates in meters (using Haversine great circle distance)
 - aggregate data per day (not used for the map, only for the time series plot)

 The analysis consists of three components: